 Most California X-Ray techs need a at least 4 CE credits in fluoroscopy, and at least 4 credits in digital radiography.
 The remaining 16 can be in anything else that qualifies.
 Supervising providers such as physicians need 10 credits in Fluoroscopy.

 The bundle contains ALARA in Fluoroscopy (5 credits), PACS and Digital Radiography (18 credits), and Radiography of the Foot (1 credit), total 24 credits.
-This bundle completes CA fluoro and digital requirements and is accepted even if you don’t have the fluoro or digital permits.
+This bundle completes California X-ray CE including fluoro and digital requirements and is accepted even if you don’t have the fluoro or digital permits.

 The specific regulations for California X-Ray Tech continuing education are found in the Radiologic Technology Act regulations specified in Title 17, California Code of Regulations (17 CCR).
 On October 11, 2013, amendments and changes to this act were made.
 Those changes were based upon the Radiologic Technology Certification Committee’s (RTCC) recommendations.
 According to CA RHB announcements, those changes began being enforced starting in July 2016.
 What this basically means is that you now must take specific courses.
 You will need to get credits in Flurorscopy and Digital Radiography if you have those permits.

-Proof of completed CE credits must be retained for 4 years and must be made available to the CA RHB upon request.
+Proof of completed California X-ray CE credits must be retained for 4 years and must be made available to the CA RHB upon request.

 Venipuncture certification is also required for California Radiologic Technologists who will be performing venipuncture.
 For a little light reading, here is the legal code online.
 This is especially important for CT technologists who are relocating to California from another state.
 Most technologists native to California acquired the venipuncture certification when they were in school or were grandfathered in.
 Obtaining the certification later can be tricky.
 Many community colleges will only offer an extended phlebotomy course that takes a whole semester.
 There are a few options, however.
 One option is to look for specific training seminars.
 There are some, for example, offered by the California Society of Radiologic Technologists.
 Check their website for updates and details.